Russel88/DAtest/README.md

 Either add it yourself [(see under 'Extra features')](#extra-features), or write to me, preferably with a code snippet of the implementation (see email in Description).

+All count models (Poisson and Negative Binomial) use log(LibrarySize) as offset if `relative` is TRUE, but use no offset if `relative` is FALSE.

 -   per - [Permutation test with user defined test statistic](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-016-0208-8)